addania/coding/src/pages/Tabula_Rasa.md

 nvm --version
 ```

 > Now we will need to set the default version of Node.js.
-It is good practice to set it to the latest version, which in my case currently is 12.16.1:
+It is good practice to set it to the latest version, which in my case currently is 15.13.0.
+You can check the latest version here: nodejs.org/en/

 ```
-nvm install 12.16.1
+nvm install 15.13.0
-nvm use 12.16.1
+nvm use 15.13.0
 ```

 > Test if the installation was successful: